frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/morphine-high.md

   style morphine_high stroke-width: 4px
 ```

+*See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

 **Causes**: Administering a [morphine autoinjector](/docs/wiki/medical-devices.md#morphine-autoinjector).

 **Effects**: Euphoria, pain relief, reduced consciousness, and [vasodilation](/docs/wiki/injuries/vasodilation.md#vasodilation).
 In high doses or when mixed with other depressants like alcohol, it can lead to respiratory depression, [cardiac arrest](/docs/wiki/injuries/cardiac-arrest.md#cardiac-arrest), and death.

 **Treatment**: Currently, no specific antidote for morphine overdose has been implemented in the game.
 Treatment for overdose involves supportive care and treating symptoms as they arise.

-> [!WARNING]
-> Due to its adverse effects on the respiratory systems, morphine should be used with caution, and patients should be closely monitored for any signs of complications.

-> [!NOTE]
-> While a decisive factor in real-world medical scenarios, the addictive properties of morphine are not currently simulated in the game.

 **Thoughts per Stage**:
 > _"**Slight buzz** (+3) &mdash; Ah... yeah... things aren't as sharp anymore."_
 > _"**Warm pudding limbs** (+10) &mdash; Yeah... that's the stuff.
 My limbs feel like warm pudding."_
 > _"**Pure euphoria** (+15) &mdash; Wheeeeeeeeeeeeeeeeeeeeeeee."_
 > _"**Too comfy to care** (+5) &mdash; Whoa... the walls are melting. ...uh... stay awake... nah, too comfy..."_

+> [!WARNING]
+> Due to its adverse effects on the respiratory systems, morphine should be used with caution, and patients should be closely monitored for any signs of complications.

+> [!NOTE]
+> While a decisive factor in real-world medical scenarios, the addictive properties of morphine are not currently simulated in the game.

 <!-- @generate_link_to_top {"template": "---\n_[back to the top]({1})_"} -->
 ---